haixiangyan/thanos-snap-cli/README.md

-# thanos.js
+# thanos-snap
-Randomly delete half of files in current folder
+Randomly delete half of files in current folder.